-Learn about the REST API samples that demonstrate the functionality and workflow of an Azure Cognitive Search solution.
+Learn about the REST API samples that demonstrate the functionality and workflow of an Azure AI Search solution.
 These samples use the Search REST APIs.

-Code samples from the Cognitive Search team demonstrate features and workflows.
+Code samples from the Azure AI Search team demonstrate features and workflows.
 Many of these samples are referenced in tutorials, quickstarts, and how-to articles.
 You can find these samples in Azure-Samples/azure-search-postman-samples on GitHub.

 |Quickstart||Source code for Quickstart: Create a search index using REST APIs.
 This article covers the basic workflow for creating, loading, and querying a search index using sample data.|

 |Tutorial||Source code for Tutorial: Use REST and AI to generate searchable content from Azure blobs.
 This article shows you how to create a skillset that iterates over Azure blobs to extract information and infer structure.|